hildjj/bidding/precision-transfers.md

 1C!-(1D) No matter what 1D means
   P!
 0-4, systems on as if 1C-(P)-1D, but not forcing X!
-5-8, systems on as if 1C-(P)-1D (or 9-10 balanced no stopper, or 9+ 4441 impossible negative) 1N 8-10, stopper in one of their suits, if suit(s) were implied.
-If no stopper, double.
+5-8, systems on as if 1C-(P)-1D (or 9-10 balanced no stopper, or 9+ 4441 impossible negative) *) Systems on.
-  2N 11-13 or 16+ as usual.
-Nothing specific about stoppers, because points.
-  * Everything else, systems on, but with 9+

 1C-(1H->2S) Effective interference!
   P!
 0-4 hcp
-  D 5-8 hcp, no 5 card suit or 9+ hcp minX) 5-8 hcp 5+X
+  D 5-8 hcp, no 5 card suit or 9+ balanced, no stopper minX) 5-8 hcp 5+X
   jumpX) 9+ hcp 5+X
   minN) 6-8, balanced, stopper